 Samuel was born about 1730 in Washington, Virginia.
 He married Nancy Ann Colville in 1753 in Frederick, Virginia.
 Nancy was born about 1733 in Frederick, Virginia, the daughter of Joseph Colville and Elizabeth Wilson.
 She was referred to more as Ann rather than Nancy.
-Samuel died in 1798 in Knox, Tennessee and is believed to be buried in Strawberry Plains, Jefferson County, Tennessee.
+Samuel died in 1798 in Knox, Tennessee and is buried in Strawberry Plains, Jefferson County, Tennessee.
 Nancy died in 1790 in Arlington, Washington County, Virginia and is buried in Sinking Springs Cemetery, Abingdon, Virginia.

 Washington County Virginia 1787 tax list showing Samuel Evans and his son Joseph Evans who was executor of Samuel's will.
 Samuel has one male over age 16 and less than 21.
 Females and males under 16 weren't counted.

 The Evans Family file of the Will E. Parham Collection, McClung Library Collection, Lawson McGhee Library in Knoxville TN

 (https://familysearch.org/ark:/61903/3:1:S7WF-SXQL-C9?cc=1909088&wc=M6QQSNG%3A179635401%2C179770801 : 22 May 2014), Knox > Estate records, 1792-1811,

 Vol. 01 > image 53 of 280; county courthouses, Tennessee